• Skip to primary navigation

 2. Place them on a sheet pan and put the pan in the freezer.

-3. Once they are frozen, put the breakfast tacos in a plastic zip-top freezer bag.
+3. Once frozen, put the breakfast tacos in a plastic zip-top freezer bag.

 4. The breakfast tacos can be frozen for 1 month.